Semi-Blind Joint Channel and Symbol Estimation in IRS-Assisted Multi-User MIMO Networks: Introduction

 This letter\footnote{\textit{Notation}: Scalars are denoted by lowercase letters ($a$), vectors by bold lowercase letters ($\mathbf{a})$, matrices by bold capital letters ($\mathbf{A})$, and tensors by calligraphic letters $(\mathcal{A})$.
 The transpose and Hermitian transpose of a given matrix $\mathbf{A}$ are denoted by $\mathbf{A}^{\textrm{T}}$ and $\mathbf{A}^{\textrm{H}}$, respectively. $D_i(\mathbf{A})$ is a diagonal matrix holding the $i$-th row of $\mathbf{A}$ on its main diagonal. $\| \cdot \|_{\text{F}}$ is the Frobenius norm of a matrix.
 The operator $\textrm{diag}(\mathbf{a})$ forms a diagonal matrix out of its vector argument, while $\diamond$ and $\otimes$ denote the Khatri Rao and Kronecker products, respectively.
-The operator $\textrm{vec}(\cdot)$ vectorizes an $I \times J$ matrix argument, while $\textrm{unvec}_{I \times J}(\cdot)$ does the opposite operation. $\mathbf{A}_{i.}$ denotes the $i$-th row of the matrix $\mathbf{A}$, and $\mathbf{I}_{J}$ is an identity matrix of size $J \times J$.} formulates a semi-blind receiver that solves the problem of joint channel and symbol estimation in an IRS-assisted wireless network without the need of pilot sequences.
-We address a realistic scenario, in which the channels between the user terminal (UT) and the IRS undergo shorter term variations compared to the channel between the base station (BS) and the IRS.
-Considering an uplink multi-user MIMO (MU-MIMO) setup, we show that the signals reflected by the IRS and received at the BS follow a generalized PARATUCK tensor model.
-By exploiting the algebraic structure of this tensor model, we derive a semi-blind receiver algorithm that allows the BS to jointly estimate the multiple uplink UT-IRS channels, the common IRS-BS channel, and the data symbols transmitted by all UTs, in a closed-form way by solving simple rank-one matrix approximation problems.
-The proposed two-stage closed-form semi-blind receiver consists of a sequential combination of the Khatri-Rao factorization (KRF) and Kronecker factorization (KF) schemes, and is referred to here as KAKF.
-We compare \gil{our} proposed semi-blind method with the recent proposed parallel factor analysis-based receivers, which is a pilot-assisted method that deals with the same scenario.
-Our \gil{simulation} results corroborate the improvement on the channel estimation accuracy, superior symbol error rate performance, and lower computational complexity offered by the proposed semi-blind receiver.
+The operator $\textrm{vec}(\cdot)$ vectorizes an $I \times J$ matrix argument, while $\textrm{unvec}_{I \times J}(\cdot)$ does the opposite operation. $\mathbf{A}_{i.}$ denotes the $i$-th row of the matrix $\mathbf{A}$, and $\mathbf{I}_{J}$ is an identity matrix of size $J \times J$.} formulates a semi-blind receiver that solves the problem of joint channel and symbol estimation in an \ac{IRS}-assisted wireless network without the need of \gild{a dedicated training stage}.
+We address a realistic scenario, in which the channels between the \ac{UT} and the \ac{IRS} undergo shorter term variations compared to the channel between the \ac{BS} and the \ac{IRS}.
+Considering an uplink \ac{MU-MIMO} setup, we show that the signals reflected by the \ac{IRS} and received at the \ac{BS} follow a generalized PARATUCK tensor model.
+By exploiting the algebraic structure of this tensor model, we derive a semi-blind receiver algorithm that allows the \ac{BS} to jointly estimate the multiple uplink \ac{UT}-\ac{IRS} channels, the common \ac{IRS}-\ac{BS} channel, and the data symbols transmitted by all \ac{UT}s, in a closed-form way by solving simple rank-one matrix approximation problems.